mcordingley/LinearAlgebra/README.md

     - Drop deprecated functions and properties.
     - Tighten up interface with the `final` and `private` keywords.

+- Upcoming Next Release
+    - Deprecate use of the `ArrayAccess` interface.
+    - More internal code style fixes.

 - 1.3.0
     - Fix typo in names of `concatenateRight()` and `concatenateBottom()`
     - Remove generated Phar file.
 Users who need it should use the `build-phar.php` script to generate one.